Filing during COVID-19Are you filing an application to the Conservation Commission during the COVID-19 pandemic? Please click this link.

 The Town of Ashland has a locally regulated Bylaw (Section 280 of the Ashland Town Code) that is administered by the Conservation Commission.
 The Wetlands Protection Bylaw establishes a 25 foot No Disturb Zone to wetlands, vernal pools, banks (to ponds, streams or rivers), and other resource areas.

 The Ashland Conservation Commission requires permitting for any work within 200 feet of a perennial stream or river, 100 feet to a wetland, bank of pond or stream, or within the 100 year floodplain (Zones A and AE of the Flood Insurance Rate Maps), or within other resource areas protected by the Wetlands Protection Act or Bylaw.

-The Conservation Commission also administers the Stormwater Management Bylaw (Section 343 of the Ashland Town Code).
-This bylaw, requires a Stomwater Management Permit for:
+The Conservation Commission also administers the Stormwater Management Regulations (Section 343 of the Ashland Town Code).
+This bylaw, requires a Stormwater Management Permit for:

 - Any activity subject to Site Plan Review (Ashland Town Code Section 282-6)

 - Any activity that will result in the alteration or soil disturbance of 10,000 square feet or more, or that will increase the amount of impervious surfaces to more than 50% of the property or lot.